Glacier Peak from the White Chuck Glacier

 Ships in clear sleeve in a sturdy flat package.

-Glacier Peak or Dakobed (known in the Sauk-Suiattle dialect of the Lushootseed) dominated the skyline during our trek north on Section K of the WA portion of the PCT.
-The Glacier Peak Wilderness is a committing stretch with minimal access points (none from cars) from Stevens Pass to Rainy Pass.
-It is the most elusive WA volcano, offering few vantage points unless you’re embedded in the surrounding wilderness.
-Following my first summer of mountaineering, Glacier Peak was top on my list of climbing objectives.
+When I first became a mountaineer, Glacier Peak was top on my list of climbing objectives.
 After years of hiking around or near the mountain, I wanted see what the view from the summit would look like.
 The climb that inspired this print was also the first mountaineering trip that I helped plan and lead.
-The previous year, I was still a student and all I had to do to finish a climb was to show up.